hkfrei/forest-monitoring-language-service/README.md

 You will find the results in the /vanilla-i18n folder.

-## Where are the translations stored?
+## How can I change or extend the translations?

-The translations are stored in this google sheet: https://docs.google.com/spreadsheets/d/1ouSogLBySSER3bi8pEuHVdi3-ODx-K1GzYSIp57EmmU/edit?gid=0#gid=0
+The translations are stored in this google sheet.
+Feel free to edit or extend it. https://docs.google.com/spreadsheets/d/1ouSogLBySSER3bi8pEuHVdi3-ODx-K1GzYSIp57EmmU/edit?gid=0#gid=0

 ## Deactivate the virtual environment